Q. Do I need a partner?

 Q. What shoes are suitable?

 A. Men should wear comfortable flat shoes with a smooth sole.
 Ladies should wear comfortable flat or low-heeled shoes, with a smooth sole.
 Trainers are not as good, as they are designed to grip the floor and can therefore restrict your movement when you’re dancing.
-You can get specialised ballroom/latin dance shoes (you’ll see us wearing them) – but do try out the class before you spend any money on these!
+You can get specialised ballroom/latin dance shoes (you’ll see us wearing them) – but we recommend you try out the class before buying the shoes!

 Q. Where can I buy dance shoes?